National Assembly of South Africa: History

 In the election of 2014 the ANC lost further seats, but remained the majority party with 249 seats.
 The DA increased its support to 89 seats, while the Economic Freedom Fighters (EFF), a far-left breakaway from the ANC, obtained 25 seats.
 The IFP further reduced to 10 seats while COPE's influence was strongly reduced, only electing three MPs.

 In the election of 2019 the ANC lost even more seats, but remained the majority party with a seat total of 230 seats.
 The Official Opposition DA declined from 89 seats to 84 seats.
 The EFF increased its seat total to 44 seats.
 The IFP managed to arrest the decline in its support and obtained 14 seats.
 The Freedom Front Plus (FF+) grew to 10 seats, a gain of 6 seats.
 Nine other parties obtained seats.

+In the election of 2024 the ANC lost its majority for the first time since the end of apartheid, winning just 159 seats out of 400.
+This was in large part due to the formation of the breakaway MK Party founded by Jacob Zuma, which received 58 seats.
+The DA fought the election with a provisional coalition known as the Multi-Party Charter.
+After an extensive negotiation process between parties supporting a "statement of intent", a grand coalition, referred to as the Government of National Unity (GNU), was formed by eleven parties, which together holds a supermajority with 288 seats.
+On 30 June 2024 the president announced the finalisation of the GNU, with the nine parties having been allocated ministers or deputy ministers in the cabinet.

 The following table shows the party composition of the National Assembly over time: